IrwinCastro/Irwin-C./index.md

 ![Headstone Image](logo.svg)

 # Final Milestone
-For your final milestone, explain the outcome of your project.
+//For your final milestone, explain the outcome of your project.
 Key details to include are:
-- What you've accomplished since your previous milestone
+//- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
+//- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
+//- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+//- What you hope to learn in the future after everything you've learned at BSE

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+//**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy //and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+//<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" //allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone
 In my second milestone, I built a basic piece of code that would aid me in the next step toward complete table top robot functioning.
 As a result, I used the sensor for line tracking, which allowed me to determine the sensor value and avoid the table's edge.
 Essentially, this sensor carries the pin number A0, which allows the sensor value to be appropriately analyzed to show whether the robot is on or off the table.
 When the sensor value detects that it is no longer on the table, my robot will stop, back up, turn, and continue onward.
 However, this is only a first step toward my eventual goal, therefore there will be several trials and errors along this process, such as coding.
 Coding is my weakest link, and I have a lot of them including having the correct sensor value to do my project correctly.

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+//**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy //and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+//<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" //allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 Thanks to the motor driver, Arduino, and Arduino library, my robot can move for my first milestone.